An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Abstract

 \section{Abstract}

 The high-precision solution of the radial Dirac equation is fundamental to relativistic quantum chemistry, essential for reliable pseudopotential generation and all-electron electronic structure methods.
-However, standard basis-set approaches struggle to simultaneously capture two distinct physical regimes: the non-polynomial singularities at the origin and the state-dependent, multi-scale asymptotic decay of wavefunctions on semi-infinite domains.
-In this work, we propose a high-precision adaptive spectral-element framework designed to rigorously resolve these spatial challenges.
-To capture the diverse exponential decay behavior on $[0, \infty)$ without arbitrary domain truncation, an adaptive scaled Laguerre spectral method is introduced, dynamically optimizing the basis scaling factors.
-Concurrently, near-origin non-polynomial {$r^s$} singularities are resolved utilizing Log-Orthogonal Functions, a basis that intrinsically approximates complex singular behaviors without requiring prior knowledge of the exact analytical exponent {$s$}.
-Furthermore, the framework incorporates an inverse operator formulation to guarantee spectral purity and eliminate spurious states.
-Validated across diverse physical regimes, including Coulomb, finite-nucleus, and screened potentials, the proposed method restores exponential convergence and consistently achieves relative accuracies of $10^{-10}$ {in Hartree atomic units or electron volts}.
-This work provides a robust, non-pollution computational kernel for atomic structure calculations, establishing a numerical standard for generating high-precision atomic data in complex molecular simulations.
+Capturing both the non-polynomial singularities at the origin and the state-dependent asymptotic decay on semi-infinite domains presents a significant computational challenge.
+In this work, we propose the Adaptive Log-Laguerre Spectral Method (ALLSM), a novel coupled spectral-element solver that seamlessly integrates three advanced mathematical methodologies into a unified framework.
+Specifically, Generalized Log-Orthogonal Functions (GLOFs) are deployed in the near-core region to intrinsically approximate complex $r^s$ singular behaviors without requiring prior knowledge of the exact analytical exponent $s$.
+Concurrently, an adaptive Laguerre spectral method is employed to dynamically capture diverse exponential tails on $[0, \infty)$, avoiding artificial domain truncation.
+To structurally guarantee spectral purity across this bipartite basis, the framework rigorously incorporates the Inverse Dirac Operator Method (IDOM), effectively eliminating variational collapse and spurious states.
+Validated across diverse physical regimes, including Coulomb, finite-nucleus, and screened potentials, the proposed solver restores exponential convergence and consistently achieves relative accuracies of $10^{-10}$.
+This work provides a robust, pollution-free computational kernel for atomic structure calculations, establishing a highly reliable numerical standard for complex molecular simulations.